datagrok-ai/public/help/domains/chem/cheminformatics.md

 ## Calculate

-With chemical dataset uploaded, you can run two types of calculation functions: descriptors/fingerprints and mapping functions.
+For chemical structures, you can run two types of calculation functions: descriptors/fingerprints and mapping functions.

 ### Descriptors and fingerprints

-To vectorize molecular graph data, the platform supports [descriptors](descriptors.md) and [fingerprints](fingerprints.md).
+To vectorize molecular graph data, the platform offers [descriptors](descriptors.md) and [fingerprints](fingerprints.md).

 While descriptors are more physical and fingerprints are more abstract vectors, both enable the following procedures: